st james park press

-Printed on the same Zerkall used for the Press’s edition of Orwell’s 1984.
+Printed on the same Zerkall used for the press’s edition of Orwell’s Nineteen Eighty-Four.
 ‘Zerkall’ is now a paper no longer made, and like many papers used in fine press works, once the remaining stock of Zerkall that exists in the world as of now is utilised, there will be no more of it.

 The edition is in keeping with the original Penguin paperback's that saw Orwell's works published, by retaining a similar size.

 The edition is softcover.
 Hand-sewn, with heavyweight endpapers and a removable folded dust-wrapper.
 The edition housed in a transparent acrylic case to showcase the multi-coloured dust wrapper.

 SAMPLE PAGES from LETTERPRESS PRINTED MOCK-UP COPY

 The edition features 21 multi-colour linocuts by artist Hugh Ribbans.
 Hugh trained at Canterbury College of Art.
 Relief printmaking was his craft subject at college, particularly linocutting.
 He has exhibited at the Barbican Gallery, the National Theatre, the National Print Exhibition, the Printmakers Council Open, The Society of Wood Engravers, and the Society of Wildlife Artists.

 The binding for the edition is a multi-coloured linocut wrap-around dust jacket, featuring a detailed scene.
 Hugh’s brief for the dust wrapper was to create a multi-coloured linocut resembling a “Where’s Wally?” (“Where’s Waldo?” in Canada and the USA) of Animal Farm, albeit for adults and without the search and find element of that 1980’s British childhood classic.